 London is by far the most visited city in England, but there are a few other gems tucked throughout the land too.
 With plenty of places to hop to and explore, here are the top city destinations in England.

 With ancient architecture rising from the streets, York has secured its spot on the map due to its history that dates back to Roman, Viking, and medieval times.
-The York Minster is dated back to the 8th century and one of the most impressive building in the city.
-But with plenty of history, York is the place to go to experience parts of England’s long past.
+The York Minster is dated back to the 8th century and one of the most impressive buildings in the city.
+With plenty of history, York is the place to go to experience parts of England’s long past.

 Oxford is a university town, which is famous for Oxford University.
-The University was established back in the 12th century and it is the oldest campus in the world that used the English language.
-But while the university is its star, the city of Oxford is also filled with history, which you’ll encounter as you walk the streets.
+The University was established back in the 12th century, and it is the oldest campus in the world that used the English language.
+While the university is its star, the city of Oxford is also filled with history, which you’ll encounter as you walk the streets.

 Another city boasting a university with its name is Cambridge.
 In this city, Cambridge University is famous for its three colleges and vast history.
 With the campus as the star in Cambridge, the entire area is beautiful as it sits on the banks of the River Cam.